elves/elvish.io/src/learn/effective-elvish.md

 commands like `splits` and `each` do not simply output a list to make this easier.

-The answer to that particular question is answered in the next subsection, but for the program at hand, there is a much better way to write it:
+The answer to that particular question is in the next subsection, but for the program at hand, there is a much better way to write it:

 ```elvish-transcript
 ~> csv = a,b,foo,bar